Android Go arrives at Samsung in its thrifty Galaxy J2 Core

+Google created it for regions with a high cost of living relative to income, which tends to go hand in hand with poor signal coverage.
+Into that market Samsung is launching its first Android Go phone, the entry-level Galaxy J2 Core.

-Though only available in Malaysia and India at launch, Samsung does say it will expand to other markets in the future; Samsung didn't provide a price, but the price of slightly higher-end J2 launched in April starts at Rs 8,190, which is roughly equivalent to $120, £90 and AU$160.
+Though only available in Malaysia and India at launch, Samsung does say it will expand to other markets in the future.
+Samsung didn't provide a price, but the higher-end J2 launched in April starts at 8,190 rupees, which is about $120, £90 or AU$160.
 The J2 Core will likely cost less.

 Specs include: